hturnbull93/bank/README.md

 | account.withdraw(n) | withdraw n from your account where x is an integer |
 | p account.statement | prints a statement of all transactions so far      |

-You should see somthing similar to the below in your terminal:
+You should see something similar to the below in your terminal:

+## Screen Preview

 ![Screen preview](images/bank-screen-preview.png)